luz5/2018-mandarinproject-readme/README.md

    (Mac mini)

-   you can also do it in Linux server just make sure Mac mini is not in sleep mode.
+   you can also do it in Linux server or Display PC just make sure Mac mini is not in sleep mode.

    Should be always running in the backend